 First, let's get the definition out of the way.
 Kubernetes is an open source container orchestration system used for automating computer application deployment, scaling, and management.
 In other words, you use Kubernetes to make serious magic with containers.

-In fact, there are some things you should know about Kubernetes, things they don't bother to tell you before you launch yourself down that particular rabbit hole.
+In fact, there are things you should know about Kubernetes--things they don't bother to tell you before you launch yourself down that particular rabbit hole.
 Let me fill you in.

 Where I'm coming from

 Before I give you a fresh scoop of reality from my own personal dog and pony show, let me tell you where I'm coming from.
 You see, I write about technology, but I'm not just a tech journalist--I'm more of a tech documentation specialist.
 I work with the technology I write about, with the idea of taking difficult concepts and making them simple to understand.
 That's been my shtick for over 20 years.